TobinWebDesign/Full-Stack-Frameworks-with-Django-Milestone-Project/README.md

 ##### 5. Wireframing

-Wireframing for this project began with Pen and paper as all my projects tend to start, but ultimately Wireframes were created using Balsamiq.
-Each page or view of the application was rendered as a wireframe in both Small and Medium-Large viewports to show the difference between the aesthetics and showing how the elements per page would react to differing viewport sizes.
-Each element planned out in this stage has made it into the physical build of the application with not much deviation occurring from the original wireframe plans.
+Wireframing for this project were created using AdobeXD.
+Each page or view of the application was rendered as a wireframe in both Mobile and Desktop viewports to show the difference between the aesthetics and showing how the elements per page would react to differing viewport sizes.

+Initial Wireframes for the site: <a href="https://github.com/TobinWebDesign/Milestone-Project-Data-Centric-Development-Milestone-Project-/tree/master/wireframes">Wireframes</a>

 * Base Template:

+The base.html parent template contains the default components that are to be shared with the child templates in the app.
+All meta tags can be found here as well links to frameworks, stylesheets and scripts.
+The navbar and mobile header partial components have their own html files and inserted into the base.html
+The navbar partial template component contains all primary relevant navigation throughout the site, including a search bar, shopping cart, and Register/Login button.

 The base.html parent template ...;
 ```html